 - The Grand Canyon Visitor Center building is open from 9 am to 4 pm, however, it is self-service only – for the safety of staff and visitors.

-- Grand Canyon Conservancy’s Park Store, across the plaza from the Visitor Center is closed for health and safety concerns.
+- Grand Canyon Conservancy’s Park Store, across the plaza from the Visitor Center, is closed for health and safety concerns.

-- Interpretive Park Ranger programs are cancelled.
+- Interpretive Park Ranger programs are canceled.

 - Desert View Watchtower Cultural Demonstrations have been suspended for the month of March.

 - Grand Canyon National Park is focused on ensuring employees, their families, volunteers, and visitors are safe by following the most current guidance from the CDC, OPM, OEM, and other federal, state, and local health authorities.

 - Grand Canyon National Park visitors can be assured that the facilities in the park, including lodges and restaurants, continue to monitor conditions and maintain high standards related to the health and wellness of staff and visitors.
 Park and concession staff are working to maintain clean and healthy facilities in accordance with CDC guidance.